mfong9164/COMP3005-A3-Q1/README.txt

 1 - If you need to download: psycopg2
     Follow the instructions on the following website: https://wiki.postgresql.org/wiki/Psycopg2_Tutorial#Installing_Psycopg2_for_Python_Beginners

-2 - Open App Folder, then Run: python main.py
+2 - Navigate to the App Folder in your Terminal, then Run: python main.py

 3 - Follow the Main Menu Options